JarkkoPFC/meshlete/README.md

 ## Compilation Instructions
-1) Meshlete depends on [mini_sxp](https://github.com/JarkkoPFC/mini_sxp) core library, so first you need to clone the library (or copy the zip) to some directory.
+Meshlete depends on [mini_sxp](https://github.com/JarkkoPFC/mini_sxp) core library, so first you need to clone the library (or copy the zip) to some directory.
+### Windows
-2) Run [install.bat](install.bat) and type in the directory where you cloned the library (i.e. where mini_sxp README.md file resides).
+Run [install.bat](install.bat) and type in the directory where you cloned the mini_sxp library (i.e. where mini_sxp README.md file resides).
 This creates the appropriate symlink to the directory.

-Now you should be able to open `meshlete.sln` in Visual Studio and compile the library & samples.
-If the created symlink doesn't work, Visual Studio will fail to load mini_sxp library.
+Now you should be able to open `meshlete.sln` in Visual Studio or use [makefile](build/gcc/makefile) for GCC to compile the library, tool and the sample.
+If the created symlink doesn't work, Visual Studio will fail to load mini_sxp library and GCC fails the compilation.
+### Linux
+Run [install.sh](install.sh) and type in the directory where you cloned the mini_sxp library (i.e. where mini_sxp README.md file resides).
+This creates the appropriate symlink to the directory.
+Now you can compile the project with GCC using the [makefile](build/gcc/makefile) with instructions.
+If the created symlink doesn't work GCC fails the compilation.

 ## License